Electoral district of Kalgoorlie

 Kalgoorlie is an electoral district of the Legislative Assembly in the Australian state of Western Australia.

 The district includes not only the town of Kalgoorlie, but significant parts of the outback in central and eastern Western Australia.

 Long a Labor stronghold, the district was lost to the Liberal Party at the 2001 state election.
-The new Liberal member, Matt Birney, was re-elected at the 2005 state election but the district has changed hands at every election since then.
+The new Liberal member, Matt Birney, was re-elected at the 2005 state election.
+The district then proceeded to change hands at every election until the 2025 state election where incumbent Labor MP Ali Kent retained the seat for the first time in 20 years.

 History

 The district of Kalgoorlie was first created for the 1901 state election and has continued to exist as an electorate ever since.
 Over its first 100 years it was always represented by the Labor Party with the exception of two interruptions between 1905 and 1911 and 1921 and 1923.
 For most of the time after 1923, it was a reasonably safe Labor seat.

 However, it became far less safe for Labor during the 1990s amid demographic changes in the city of Kalgoorlie.
 Labor lost the seat in 2001 when Liberal candidate Matt Birney defeated incumbent MP Megan Anwyl at the 2001 state election.
 Oddly, this was also an election that brought Labor into government.
 Indeed, Anwyl was the only Labor MP to lose her seat at that election.
 However, as a measure of how the ground had shifted from under Labor, Anwyl only led Birney by eight votes on the first count, and lost when One Nation preferences flowed overwhelmingly to Birney.

 Birney was re-elected at the 2005 state election with a large swing even as the Labor government was convincingly reelected.
 He retired at the 2008 state election.
 Upon Birney's retirement, the seat was won by independent candidate and former Labor MLA John Bowler, the former member for Murchison-Eyre.
 Bowler held the seat for one term before retiring at the 2013 state election when the seat was won by Nationals MLC Wendy Duncan.

 Duncan also only held the seat for only one term before retiring ahead of the 2017 state election which allowed Kyran O'Donnell to gain the seat for the Liberal Party.
 This marked the second time, after the 2001 state election, that the Liberal Party won the seat at an election as it lost government.
 O'Donnell held the seat for only one term before being swept out by Labor's Ali Kent in 2021 amid the massive Labor wave that swept through Western Australia.
+Though she did record a large swing against her, Kent was reelected in 2025.
+She was facing a crowded conservative field including a Liberal and a National candidates, as well as her predecessor running as an independent.